Understanding Teething in Infants

 Q: How long does teething pain last?

-A: Each tooth takes about 8 days to fully emerge (4 days coming in, the day it appears, and 3 days after).
+A: Each tooth may take several days to fully emerge.
 The worst discomfort is usually in the 2-3 days before the tooth breaks through.

 Q: My teething baby has loose motions.
 What should I do?